* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 It has always bothered me that you can see underneath our deck from the road.
-Not that I have anything to hide, but whatever we stored down here, was out in the open for all to see.
-I try to get rid of items immediately, but sometimes things have to stay a while until you can safely do so.
+Not that I have anything to hide, but everything we stored down there was out in the open for all to see.
+I try to get rid of items immediately, but sometimes things have to stay a while until I can safely do so.
 For now, we have an old grill and an old umbrella down there.
-Where do you even take those type of items?
+Where do you even take those types of items?

 The Plan